 5. Matterhorn Bobsleds – The Matterhorn is beautiful and the second icon of Disneyland (behind the castle.)
 The actual coaster is good fun too, taking you in and out of the mountain.
 The show scenes are pretty fun and are well worth the back ache that the bumpy track will give you.

 4. Big Thunder Mountain Railroad – Big Thunder jumped quite a few spots when they made updates to the attraction a few years ago.
 Even though they were simple additions they were spot on and really enhanced the ride experience.
 The wildest ride in the wilderness fits perfectly in Frontierland and is firmly in the top five.
 PSA: Don’t try to fit 3 adults in one car.

 3. Rise of the Resistance – Disneyland’s top ten attractions are so hard to rank that I’ve been trying to figure out where to put Rise of the Resistance for nearly a year.
-Today, I settled on third place but tomorrow it could be sixth.
+Today, I settled on third place but tomorrow it could be sixth or first.
 This Star Wars attraction is a modern marvel combining the latest technology with immersive story from the start of the queue to stepping off the ride.

 2. Splash Mountain – Splash Mountain will probably soak you.
 But before and after that, you’ll be met by some of the most incredible ride scenes that Disney has created.
 The soundtrack is fantastic, the audio-animatronic figures are funny and the finale is one of my favorite conclusions to a ride.
 Oh yeah, and there’s a big drop.